codingMustache/codingMustache/README.md

 ## Joke of the Day

-How did the hipster burn the roof of his mouth?
-He ate the pizza before it was cool.
+Someone asked me, what's the ninth letter of the alphabet?
+It was a complete guess, but I was right.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+Who is the original author of the realtime physics engine called PhysX?
- 1. Hard Disk Drive
+ 1. NovodeX
- 2. Central Processing Unit
+ 2. AMD
- 3. Graphics Processing Unit
+ 3. Nvidia
- 4. Motherboard
+ 4. Ageia

 <details>
   <summary>Answer</summary>
-  Motherboard
+  NovodeX
 </details>